etchteam/laravel-boilerplate/docs/getting-started.md

 Once homestead is setup, run the following (in order)

 - `cp .env.example .env`
-- `chmod +x artisan`
 - `./artisan key:generate`

 Either remove the `SENTRY_DSN` entry from your `.env` file, or change it to your development dsn.

 ## Run the site

-- Update the config in `/gulpfile.babel.js/config.js` with your vhost url in `config.browserSync`
+- Update the config in `/gulpfile.babel.js/config.js` with your homestead url in `config.browserSync`
-- run `yarn run serve` to fire up the site with Browser Sync
+- run `yarn run serve` to fire up the site with BrowserSync